nycjv321/nycjv321.github.io/_posts/2020-01-12-what-makes-a-bad-test.md

 }
 {% endhighlight %}

 Can we depend on this code to tell us how `MyClass` functions?
 No. This is because we mocked out `MyClass`.
 This is a very simple example at a very micro-view of our potential codebase.
-How does this your codebase but at the macro level?
+How does this look like in your codebase but at the macro level?
 Does your codebase have tests for all of your `MyClass`es where it makes sense?

 What are the value-add of your tests?
 Can you say that you currently _depend on_ your tests?